-- 1. Closing the Record and Final Report: At the conclusion of the presentation of evidence and any oral argument, the hearing examiner may either close the record or keep it open and allow the submission of additional evidence, exhibits, briefs, or proposed findings and conclusions from one or more of the parties.
-No additional evidence, exhibits, briefs, or proposed findings and conclusions may be filed unless permitted or requested by the hearing examiner. - 2 After the record is closed, the hearing examiner will prepare a proposal for decision to the Board not later than the 30th day after the date the evidentiary hearing is closed.
-The proposal for decision must include a summary of the evidence, together with the hearing examiner's findings and conclusions and recommendations for action.
-Upon completion and issuance of the hearing examiner's proposal for decision, a copy must be submitted to the Board and delivered to each designated party.
-In a contested case, delivery to the parties must be by certified mail. - 3.
-Exceptions to the Hearing Examiner's Proposal for Decision and Reopening the Record: Prior to Board action any party in a contested case may file written exceptions to the hearing examiner's proposal for decision, and any party in an uncontested case may request an opportunity to make an oral presentation of exceptions to the Board.
-Upon review of the proposal for decision and exceptions, the hearing examiner may reopen the record for the purpose of developing additional evidence, or may deny the exceptions and submit the proposal for decision and exceptions to the Board.
-The Board may, at any time and in any case, remand the matter to the hearing examiner for further proceedings. - 4.
-Time for Board Action on Certain Permit Matters: In the case of hearings involving new permit applications, original applications for existing wells, or applications for permit renewals or amendments, the hearing examiner's proposal for decision should be submitted, and the Board should act, within 60 calendar days after the close of the hearing record.
-If the matter is remanded to the hearing examiner, the Board will again act on the matter within sixty (60) calendar days after receiving the hearing examiners subsequent recommendation.
-[Amended May 12, 2020]
+- 1. Closing the Record and Final Report: At the conclusion of the presentation of evidence and any oral argument, the Presiding Officer may either close the record or keep it open and allow the submission of additional evidence, exhibits, briefs, or proposed findings and conclusions from one or more of the parties.
+No additional evidence, exhibits, briefs, or proposed findings and conclusions may be filed unless permitted or requested by the Presiding Officer. {Amended April 11, 2023] - 2 After the record is closed, the Presiding Officer will prepare a proposal for decision to the Board not later than the 30th day after the date the evidentiary hearing is closed.
+The proposal for decision must include a summary of the evidence, together with the Presiding Officer's findings and conclusions and recommendations for action.
+Upon completion and issuance of the Presiding Officer's proposal for decision, a copy must be submitted to the Board and delivered to each designated party.
+In a contested case, delivery to the parties must be by certified mail.
+[Amended April 11, 2023]

+- 3. Exceptions to the Presiding Officer's Proposal for Decision and Reopening the Record: Prior to Board action any party in a contested case may file written exceptions to the Presiding Officer's proposal for decision, and any party in an uncontested case may request an opportunity to make an oral presentation of exceptions to the Board.
+Upon review of the proposal for decision and exceptions, the Presiding Officer may reopen the record for the purpose of developing additional evidence, or may deny the exceptions and submit the proposal for decision and exceptions to the Board.
+The Board may, at any time and in any case, remand the matter to the Presiding Officer for further proceedings.
+[Amended April 11, 2023] - 4.
+Time for Board Action on Certain Permit Matters: In the case of hearings involving new permit applications, original applications for existing wells, or applications for permit renewals or amendments, the Presiding Officer's proposal for decision should be submitted, and the Board should act, within sixty (60) calendar days after the close of the hearing record.
+If the matter is remanded to the Presiding Officer, the Board will again act on the matter within sixty (60) calendar days after receiving the Presiding Officer's subsequent recommendation.
+[Amended May 12, 2020] [Amended April 11, 2023]